+This command is optional.

 Parameters

 Name Description

-uint32 agent_id Identifier for the agent that caused the system power state transition.
+uint32 agent_id Identifier for transition.
+Identifier for the agent that caused the system power state transition.

-This parameter has the following format:
+This param neter has the following format:

 Bits[31:1] Reserved, must be zero.

 Bit[0] Graceful request.

 uint32 flags Set to 1 if the notification indicates that a system power state transition has been gracefully requested.

 Set to 0 if the notification indicates that a system power state has been forcibly requested.

-uint32 system_state System power state that the system has transitioned to, or which has been requested.
+System power state that the system has transitioned to, or which has been requested.

-Can be or Can be one of:
+Can be one of:

 0x0 System shutdown.

 0x1 System cold reset.

 0x2 System warm reset.

-0x3 System power-up.
+uint32 system_state 0x3 System power-up.

 0x4 System suspend.

-0x5 - 0x7 Reserved FFFFFFF , must not be used.
+0x5 - 0x7FFFFFFF Reserved, must not be used.

-Available power sta for vendor-defined implementations of system te.
+0x8000000 - 0xFFFFFFF Available for vendor-defined implementations of system power state.
 These can include additional parameters.
-The for vendor-defined call is beyond the scope of this ion.
+The prototype for vendor-defined call is beyond the scope of this specification.